-After researching and writing about physical fitness tests for military and law enforcement agencies over the past ten years, I began to recognize that the 1.5 mile run, pushup test, and sit-ups test are nearly universally used as a basis for testing fitness levels.
-The groups who use this "Common PFT" as a minimum standard for physical testing are the Navy, Air Force, Coast Guard, and more than 50% of federal, state, and local police agencies.
+After researching and writing about physical fitness tests for military and law enforcement agencies over the past 10 years, I began to recognize that the 1.5-mile run, push-up test and sit-up test are nearly universally used as a basis for testing fitness levels.
+The groups who use this "Common PFT" as a minimum standard for physical testing are the Navy, Air Force, Coast Guard and more than 50% of federal, state and local police agencies.

-In military units, they also have alternate testing exercises (such as bike or swim) if injury prevents a member from running, and both military and law enforcement units alter the amount of time for pushups and sit-ups.
-Some have one minute tests and others have two minute tests for the strength-testing portion.
-The Coast Guard and some police departments get creative and substitute pushups with a bench press endurance test, but more than half of the United States Military and law enforcement Agencies use what I call the "Common PFT."
+In military units, they also have alternate testing exercises (such as bike or swim) if an injury prevents a member from running, and both military and law enforcement units alter the amount of time for push-ups and sit-ups.
+Some have one-minute tests and others have two-minute tests for the strength-testing portion.
+The Coast Guard and some police departments get creative and substitute push-ups with a bench press endurance test, but more than half of the United States military and law enforcement agencies use what I call the "Common PFT."

-While the regular military and law enforcement agencies use the "Common PFT" as a standard for fitness, the specialized groups in these units - like SWAT teams, firefighters, Navy SEAL, Air Force PJs, and Coast Guard Rescue Swimmers - all have more rigorous standards and testing exercises.
-The above units and other special ops groups require differing levels of fitness due to the extreme conditions and missions they must be prepared for.
-There are many articles and workout programs that can be found on the advanced special operations groups above at the Stew Smith article archive and the Military.com Fitness eBook Store.
+While the regular military and law enforcement agencies use the "Common PFT" as a standard for fitness, the specialized groups in these units -- like SWAT teams, firefighters, Navy SEAL, Air Force PJs and Coast Guard rescue swimmers -- have more rigorous standards and testing exercises.
+The above units and other special-ops groups require differing levels of fitness because of the extreme conditions and missions for which they must be prepared.

-The good news about the "Common PFT" is that I have written plenty of articles written over the past few years to assist with performing better on the test.
-Scoring better on physical fitness tests can affect promotion rate, pay-grade, energy levels (due to better overall health), as well as your ability to protect and defend yourself and others in an emergency (natural or man-made).
+The good news about the "Common PFT" is that I have written plenty of articles over the past few years to assist with performing better on the test.
+Scoring better on physical fitness tests can affect promotion rate, pay grade and energy levels (due to better overall health), as well as your ability to protect and defend yourself and others in an emergency.